Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * FBh: Will perform a "quick format" on the disk, by simply clearing the FAT and root directory areas.
 As with the other two new choices, the disk must have a valid FAT12 or FAT16 boot sector, otherwise a "Not a DOS disk" error will be returned.

-When the disk is actually formatted (choice 1..9), an MSX-DOS 2 boot sector will always be generated.
+When the disk is actually formatted (choice 1..9) in MSX-DOS 2 mode, an MSX-DOS 2 boot sector will be generated once the physical format completes.
 All the format choices (01h..09h and FBh..FFh) work for drives mapped to both MSX-DOS and Nextor drivers; only choice 00h is restricted to MSX-DOS drivers.

+In MSX-DOS 1 mode this function behaves differently in a few aspects:

+* The FBh..FFh choices are not available (they are passed to the driver as if they were regular format choice numbers, and will therefore just fail).

+* Choice 00h acts as a "does this drive support formatting?" probe: it returns no error if the drive is mapped to an MSX-DOS driver or to a floppy disk device on a Nextor driver, and an `.IFORM` error otherwise.
+Use choice 80h to get the choice string, as in MSX-DOS 2 mode.

+* After an actual format (choices 01h..09h) the disk keeps the MSX-DOS 1 compatible boot sector that is written as part of the format process (by the driver itself in the case of drives mapped to Nextor drivers, see _[4.6.6.
+Device query 6: Format a floppy disk device](Nextor%203.0%20Driver%20Development%20Guide.md#466-device-query-6-format-a-floppy-disk-device)_); it is not converted into an MSX-DOS 2 boot sector.

 See _[2.5.
 Support for floppy disks](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks)_ in the user manual for details on support for floppy disks in Nextor.